ProblemDetails/Problem.Details/README.md

 ## Problem

 By default, the ASP.NET MVC Core framework doesn't return consistent error responses across different statuses.
 For example, the framework will return a status 500 with an empty body when encountering an internal server error.
-On the other hand, model validation errors will send back a JSON body, but the field names don't follow the casing rules.
+Model validation errors will send back a JSON body, but the field names don't follow the casing rules.
 This package is meant to unify the responses.

 ## Solution